rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 ## A framework for shifting burdens
 A burden is **shifted** when it becomes the responsibility of a different actor or organization involved in the end-to-end journey of accessing a program.
 At each stage, burdens can be shifted upstream (away from residents) to either the administering agency, a third-party organization, or across all stages, technology.
 This section details methods of shifting burdens away from residents, though burdens can also be shifted towards residents.

 Burdens can also be created and removed, as they are primarily the result of policy and administrative decisions.
-While policy affects the total degree of burdens, service design/delivery (and technology) can decide where those burdens are shifted and who bears them.
+While policy affects the total degree of burdens, service design and delivery (and the underlying technology) can decide where those burdens are shifted and who bears them.
 But the impact of technology is fundamentally limited by policy -- it can only mask the complexity of the underlying program.
 In this sense, technology does not increase or decrease the inherent burden of policy, but it can increase or decrease the realized burden of service design (in service delivery).

 ---
 Service design is the primary lever for shifting burdens, but technology can make shifts easier and also adjust the magnitude of burdens faced by people.
 It is a secondary lever operating within the realm of service design (as part of service delivery).